vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 * An adapter.zip file, containing:
   * The `conf` directory (including `describe.xml` and its localization file(s)).
   * A configuration file that includes information about the adapter, including the docker container's registry, repository, and digest.

+A pak file is a zip file created using the deflate compression algorithm.
+The contents can be inspected by using most unzip tools for extraction (depending on the tool, it may be necessary to rename the `.pak` extension to `.zip`).

 ### Logs
 Logs from build process are written to the `logs/build.log` file.
 This is useful for debugging purposes in case the build fails.